neondatabase/website/content/docs/how-to-guides/import-an-existing-database.md

 - `<port>` is the port number of the PostgreSQL instance.
 The default port number is `5432`.
 - `<dbname>` is the name of the database.

-A Neon connection string has the same format, but your Neon endpoint hostname is defined as the `hostname`, as shown:
+A Neon connection string has the same format, with your Neon endpoint hostname is defined as the `hostname`, as shown:

 ```bash
 postgres://<user>:<password>@<endpoint_hostname>:<port>/<dbname>